Emily Blunt: 2005–2010: The Devil Wears Prada and breakthrough

-2011–2014: Science-fiction and comedy films
+2011–2015: Rise to prominence and action-adventure roles

-In 2011, Blunt co-starred with Matt Damon in the thriller The Adjustment Bureau, playing a dancer who is "being mysteriously kept apart" from a politician.
+In 2011, Blunt co-starred with Matt Damon in the thriller The Adjustment Bureau, playing a dancer who is being "mysteriously kept apart" from a politician.
 The film earned generally positive reviews, with critics praising Blunt and Damon's chemistry.
 Blunt starred in the British romantic comedy-drama Salmon Fishing in the Yemen, directed by Lasse Hallström.
-She played a financial adviser who recruits a fisheries expert to help realise a sheikh's vision of bringing the sport of fly fishing to the Yemen desert, resulting in a spiritual journey for both in the process.
+She played a financial adviser who recruits a fisheries expert to help realise a sheikh's vision of bringing the sport of fly fishing to the Yemeni desert, resulting in a spiritual journey for both.
 The film premiered at the 2011 Toronto International Film Festival, receiving positive reviews, as did Blunt's performance.
-Kenneth Turan of the Los Angeles Times noted "Blunt and [co-star Ewan McGregor] are two of the most gifted and attractive actors working today, able to play off each other with great style..."
+Kenneth Turan of the Los Angeles Times noted that "Blunt and [co-star Ewan McGregor] are two of the most gifted and attractive actors working today, able to play off each other with great style...".
 Blunt was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for her performance.
-Also that year, she made a cameo appearance in Disney's The Muppets, as Miss Piggy's receptionist, and starred in the independent comedy-drama Your Sister's Sister.
-In November 2011, Blunt was named the ambassador of the new Yves Saint Laurent fragrance Opium.
+Also that year, she made a cameo appearance in Disney's The Muppets as Miss Piggy's receptionist, and starred in the independent comedy-drama Your Sister's Sister.
+In November 2011, Blunt was named the ambassador for the new Yves Saint Laurent fragrance Opium.